hannahclauson/health-agreements/attack-plan.md

     - update view
     - update controller to accept multiple additions
     - and what happens if there is a duplicate / conflict?
 For now I'll just assume its overridden ... maybe later will want a confirmation dialogue
+    - need a bulk_edit view in case of errors
+    - should probably have 'list' type of addition as separate view as well
+    - bcz after first create, not so useful / cluttered UI

 - Data Entry Phase III (##est 2 days)
   - make sure all document links are specified